merciremi/remicodes/_posts/2026-06-15-ruby-stained-glass-notes-02.md

 Welcome to this second episode of the Ruby Stained Glass Notes.

-Many thanks to all of you lovely people who replied either to the welcome email or the previous episode!
+Many thanks to all of you lovely people who replied either to the welcome email or the [previous episode]({{site.baseurl}}/this-idea-cost-me-an-ice-cream/)!
 You gave me plenty to think about (we'll talk about this later).

-If you're new here, thank you for signing up to this pop-up newsletter about this crazy project of mine: a limited-edition stained-glass panel celebrating Ruby.
+If you're new here, sign-up to the pop-up newsletter about this crazy project of mine: a limited-edition stained-glass panel celebrating Ruby.

+{% include stained_glass_form.html %}

 Let's dive right in!